quic/aimet/Examples/README.md

 - [Running AIMET Examples](#running-aimet-examples-on-the-command-line)

 ## Installation Instructions
-Please install AIMET and its dependencies using the instructions in this section: TODO: (link to homepage readme.md) The dataloader, evaluator, and trainer utilized in the examples is for the ImageNet dataset.
+Please install AIMET and its dependencies using the instructions in [this section](../README.md#installation-instructions).
+The dataloader, evaluator, and trainer utilized in the examples is for the ImageNet dataset.
 To run the examples end-to-end, please download it here: https://www.image-net.org/download.php